Is a VPN legal in the UK? Lawful use, service terms and travel risks

 Interactive world VPN legality map

 This map is designed in the same spirit as our streaming dashboards: fast visual signal first, detail second.
 Tap a region and you get a conservative traveller verdict.
-It complements the selector above and works best when paired with a realistic understanding of what happens when a VPN simply fails and how remote work VPN habits differ from casual streaming use.
+It complements the selector above and works best when paired with a realistic understanding of what happens when a VPN fails and how remote work VPN habits differ from casual streaming use.

 Countries where VPNs are legal